idris-y/transform-tools-docs/docs/core/index.md

 *   Gizmos definition sources: [interactive clicking](#op-create).
 *   Active gizmo can serve as a custom orientation for standard Blender tools via the [<code>Cursor Pivot</code>](#op-cursor-pivot) operator.
-*   Utilizes Blender's 3D Cursor for interactive placement and as the origin for [Constrained Transforms](#constrained-transforms-section).

 ### Installation